reza-rezvani2052/maktab-video-extractor/README.md

 -   Python
 -   Playwright
+-   Rich
 -   python-dotenv

 ------------------------------------------------------------------------

-## License
+## Disclaimer

-This project is intended for educational purposes only.
+This project is provided for educational purposes only.

+Users are responsible for complying with Maktabkhooneh's Terms of Service and applicable copyright laws.